HamidRezaSepehr/Cool-Tool/README.md

 <br/>[I Hate Tomatoes]  (https://ihatetomatoes.net) Petr Tichy is a professional front end developer from Melbourne.
 Ask Petr how he could help you or your business online.
 <br/>[Codrops]  (http://tympanus.net/codrops) Useful resources and inspiration for creative minds.
 <br/>[CodyHouse]  (https://codyhouse.co) A free library of HTML/CSS/Javascript resources to boost your web projects and learn new tricks.
+<br/>[CSS-Tricks]  (https://css-tricks.com) Tips, Tricks, and Techniques on using Cascading Style Sheets.

 ## Business